Key takeaways

 How might a TTR pension create more financial flexibility?

-What you can do as a self-employed person is make personal contributions into super, which may be tax deductible.
-If you happen to be an employee of your own company, you could however arrange to swap part of your pay for salary sacrifice contributions.
+If you’re self-employed: A TTR pension works in a similar way, although salary sacrifice arrangements may not apply.
+Instead, you may be able to make personal contributions into super, which could be tax deductible.
+If you happen to be an employee of your own company, you could, however, arrange to swap part of your pay for salary sacrifice contributions.

 How much can I withdraw from a TTR pension?